-Travelling by Train Toamasina to Brickaville in Madagascar
+Toamasina to Brickaville by Train in Madagascar

-Passenger trains have been reintroduced in Madagascar.
-Since June 1st 2023, there is now a weekly train operating between Moramanga and Toamasina.
+Since June 1st 2023, there has now a weekly train operating between Moramanga and Toamasina.
 It leaves Moramanga on Thursdays and returns on Saturdays.
-It is said to take 12 hours which is amazingly slow for such a short distance.
+It is said to take 12 hours, which is amazingly slow for such a short distance.

 After backpacking Antananarivo, I headed to Toamasina intending to take the train south to Brickaville.
-It was a good opportunity to be one of the first travellers, backpackers and bloggers to do this.
+It was a good opportunity to be one of the first travellers, backpackers and travel bloggers to do this.
 Get in there!
 Though this should be the 4th running of the service, how many backpackers and potential bloggers have I seen in Toamasina in the week I have been here?
 Exactly none.

-Many African countries had functioning rail networks but most have fallen into disrepair.
+Many African countries had functioning rail networks, but most have fallen into disrepair.
 I once rode the Nairobi Mombasa train, the Dar es Salam to Mbeya train and the Cairo to Luxor train.
 I never rode the train in Morocco or South Africa.

-In Zimbabwe, the Vic Falls train had been discontinued as was the Dakar to Bamako train.
-And I had just missed the weekly train in Mozambique once which would have been a mental adventure.
+In Zimbabwe, the Vic Falls train had been discontinued, as was the Dakar to Bamako train.
+And I had just missed the weekly train in Mozambique once, which would have been a mental adventure.

 This is the former station in Toamasina.
-La Gare des Manguiers.
+La Gare des Manguiers:

 At the La Brasserie de la Gare: